a43tran/A3_Group1B_finalgame/README.md

 **Firefly Collectibles:**
 Prior to A2 playtesting, players simply progressed through the maze’s pathways to reach the final end point, represented through a school.
 To strengthen the game’s overall engagement, our group implemented flying fireflies as a collectible scattered throughout the map that players must collect.
 After collecting all 11 fireflies, players receive a special badge stored in their inventory (on the top right side of the screen) of which our group intends to place on the player’s backpack (in the character sprite).
 The fireflies are not mandatory to complete the level, but serve as an additional incentive that encourages players to actively explore different routes throughout the map.
 As glowing fireflies in the dark forest, these collectibles reflect a sense of light and comfort as insects that the character, Faith, has befriended and enjoys collecting in her jar as a daily routine.
 For her, the fireflies are predictable and familiar insects she encounters on her pathway to school and other locations in this game world.

-### **Post-Showcase**
-**Laser Camera Imagery:**
-Based on our Mid-Term game showcase, a planned improvement we intend to implement is replacing the imagery of a laser camera with a more fitting image, such as Goblin with laser beams projected from its eyes as recommended by Karen and Jueun.
-As our game’s theme exudes a whimsical atmosphere and natural environment filled with a rich pattern of forestry and fireflies, the laser cameras disrupt the visual cohesion as a prominent sci-fi element.
-Through a goblin or mystical creature with a strong laser-beamed gaze, we plan to have the creature rotate, looking from side to side to enlarge the scope of which players’ social battery bar can take damage.
-To further strengthen the game's visual clarity, we will increase our fonts' visibility as during the showcase, people had difficulty reading the dialogue and heads-up display text.
-Larger text sizes would improve contrast, assisting players in understanding the game's objectives and mechanics more easily and partaking in a smoother gameplay experience.
-This also applies to the character's animations, where we plan to add more animation frames to create more natural, smoother moving movement and fluid transitions when players alternate their direction, especially when moving downward.
-This ensures the character feels more polished and enhances the overall gameplay experience.

-**Fireflies Boost Social Battery:**
-Another planned improvement our group is considering is adding more purpose to the firefly collectibles as they initially served as an optional collectible players can accumulate as they navigate through different routes in the maze.
-Rather than having eleven fireflies scattered throughout the map, Karen and Jueun suggested decreasing this amount and re-interpreting the fireflies as a collectible that boosts the player’s social battery bar, providing a form of light energy that energizes the player.
-By incorporating this feature, players not only have a greater incentive to collect the fireflies, but also gain the opportunity to replenish their depleted social battery and reach the endpoint without having to restart again.
-We also will remove the firefly counter to maintain a sense of mystery/unknown where players are not aware of how many fireflies/social battery boosters are available.
-Through this iteration, discovering the fireflies becomes more meaningful as encountering these glowing creatures restores the damage that players have taken rather than existing simply as a collectible count.

 ## Assets